For this exercise, please download and install this Duplicator archive package into a new empty database.

-If you download and install an underscores-based starter theme (underscores.me), you will notice that it comes with only one menu location (called Primary in the dashboard’s menu area):
+Here you will notice that while I have created two menus for you in the Duplicated archive, underscores themes come with only one menu location (called Primary in the dashboard’s menu area):

 One of the mandatory files in a WordPress theme is functions.php.
 It acts like a plugin for your site, calling functions that happen when the site loads.
 With functions.php we can run setup functions, modify (filter) default WordPress output or other functionality, or add or remove features, etc.

 As an aside: as you get more comfortable with theming, you might write plugins to achieve various aims rather than putting such code into functions.
 The reason for this is that a plugin is portable: it can be easily installed on other sites, whereas functions.php is obviously tied to the theme.
-At this point, though, file that thought away for future use.
+Since menus are typically tied to the theme, though, it makes sense to keep that functionality in functions.php

 Anyway, open functions.php in your editor.